How financial services companies can be FINRA compliant

-People who work in Financial Services in the United States are likely aware of The Financial Industry Regulatory Authority, also known as FINRA.
+People who work in Financial Services in the United States are likely aware of the Financial Industry Regulatory Authority, also known as FINRA.
 While not a government regulatory agency, like the Securities and Exchange Commission (SEC), FINRA acts as a self-regulatory organization with the goal “to protect investors and ensure the market’s integrity” by overseeing broker-dealers in the United States.

 As part of that mission, FINRA oversees over 624,000 Broker-Dealers, Capital Acquisition Brokers, and Funding Portals while it also analyzes billions of daily market events.
 While no organization is required to submit to FINRA oversight, the vast majority of Financial Services organizations understand that being compliant with the guidelines offers a sense of security to investors.

 Still, while a Broker-Dealer may see the need to be compliant with FINRA’s guidelines, following those guidelines can be a logistical chore.
 Let’s take a look at just one rule that Capital Acquisition Brokers are to follow.
-Keep in mind that this is just one rule and there are many many more like this one:
+Keep in mind that this is just one rule, and there are many more like this one:

 (a)(1) Unless otherwise permitted by FINRA, a capital acquisition broker must suspend all business operations during any period in which it is not in compliance with applicable net capital requirements set forth in SEA Rule 15c3-1.